ADVANCED EMERGENCY CARE COURSE OVERVIEW

+The Australian Ski Patrol Association is the recognised peak body for ski patroller training in Australia.
 The Advanced Emergency Care (AEC) course is specifically designed for ski patrollers.
 It seeks to develop strong knowledge and skills focused on the management of a wide range of possible first aid emergencies in the alpine setting.
-This course requires extensive hands on participation and, working on skills to manage hypothetical emergencies.
+This course requires extensive hands-on participation; working on skills to manage hypothetical emergencies.
 Candidates will learn to use a variety of splints, techniques for spinal immobilisation, pain relief and oxygen therapy.

 - Download and study the ASPA Advanced Emergency Care manual

 face-to-face course component to provide a sound understanding of the theory associated with advanced first aid.
-The pre-course work is a significant component of the AEC program and compliance is necessary for entry into the face-to-face course component.
+The pre-course work is a significant component of the AEC course.

-The course has four components:
+The course has three components:

-- Completion of pre-course work
+- Completion of pre-course e-Learning work

 - Attendance for the entire duration of the course

-- Practical competencies including CPR/AED, Conscious and unconscious casualty
+- Practical competencies including CPR/AED, Conscious and Unconscious Casualty

-- HLTAID001 Provide Cardiopulmonary Resuscitation
+- HLTAID009 Provide Cardiopulmonary Resuscitation

-- HLTAID003 Provide first aid
+- HLTAID011 Provide first aid

-- HLTAID006 Provide advanced first aid
+- HLTAID014 Provide advanced first aid

-- PUAEME003C Administer oxygen in an emergency situation
+- PUAEME003 Administer oxygen in an emergency

-- PUAEME005A Provide pain management
+- PUAEME005 Provide pain management

 It is a course requirement to use a pocket mask when doing CPR, please bring your own.